-ConsumersAdvocate.org connects with Andrew Schrage, co-founder of Money Crashers, where he offers his insightful opinions on the futures of gold and inflation, online currencies, and personal finance.
+ConsumersAdvocate.org connected with Andrew Schrage, co-founder of Money Crashers, and he offers some insightful opinions on the futures of gold and inflation, online currencies, and personal finance.

 CA - In business, sometimes taking on debt is a good thing.
 Can we extrapolate the same with individuals?

 AS - Taking on debt with individuals is a lot more risky compared to doing the same in a business.
 You'll usually have business assets to fall back on in case something goes wrong, and that might not be the situation for individuals.

 CA - Which Credit Card gives people the best bang for the buck regarding rates, promotions, cash back, etcetera?

 AS - Your best bet is to do the research and homework involved in trying to find the best credit card for your needs, in terms of rewards.
 They do differ.
 Folks who plan on carrying a balance should focus on the APR, and people who are interested only in rewards should analyze their spending habits and choose a rewards card in line with those.

 CA - The Federal Reserve has said they will reduce their balance sheet.
 Can the market handle this action?
 What will happen with interest rates?